 The secret to staying slim after 40?
 Making chia seeds a regular part of your routine.
 Research published in the European Journal of Clinical Nutrition reveals that adding chia seeds to bread reduced the elevation of post-meal blood sugar levels.
 As the amount of chia seeds increased, subjects' blood sugar went down accordingly, paving the way for reduced hunger and less weight gain.
 Chia seeds are a particularly good choice for vegans and vegetarians; their omega-3 content can reduce inflammation and promote weight loss in those who shun seafood.

-While most high-sugar foods aren’t exactly weight loss-friendly, bananas are a welcome exception to that rule.
-Research published in Nutrition & Metabolism found that study subjects with pre-diabetes who added inulin, a prebiotic fiber found in bananas, to their diet enjoyed greater weight and belly fat loss than those who missed out.
+While most high-sugar foods aren't exactly weight loss-friendly, bananas are a welcome exception to that rule.
+Research published in Nutrition & Metabolism found that study subjects with prediabetes who added inulin, a prebiotic fiber found in bananas, to their diet enjoyed greater weight and belly fat loss than those who missed out.
 Their blood sugar levels also stabilized after an inulin-rich meal, keeping those food cravings at bay.
 Studies have also linked the consumption of prebiotic fibers to increases in beneficial gut bacteria, increasing your metabolism and boosting your immune system, too.
 Need something to pair with that banana?
-Try our 36 Top Peanut Butters—Ranked!!
+Try our best peanut butters!